Learning non-equilibrium diffusions with Schr\"odinger bridges: from exactly solvable to simulation-free: Results

 \paragraph{Repressilator dynamics with iterated reference}

 As an application to a system of biophysical importance, we consider the repressilator \cite{elowitz2000synthetic}, a model of a synthetic gene circuit exhibiting oscillatory, and hence non-equilibrium, dynamics in cells.
 This system is composed of three genes in a loop, in which each gene represses the activity of the next (Fig.~\ref{fig:figure4}(a)).
 This model, implemented as a SDE \eqref{eq:repressilator_sde}, was also studied by \cite{shen2024multi}, which introduced a method, ``Schr\"odinger Bridge with Iterative Reference Refinement'' (SBIRR) building upon IPFP \cite{vargas2021solving} to solve a series of Schr\"odinger bridge problems whilst simultaneously learning an improved reference $\mathbb{Q}$ within a parametric family.
 In particular, they propose to alternate between solving the $\mathbb{Q}$-SBP, using IPFP as a subroutine, and fitting of a parametric global drift describing $\mathbb{Q}$.
-The same approach can be used with mvOU-OTFM (Algorithm \ref{alg:mvOU_OTFM_iterated}) and we propose to solve a regularised linear regression problem to update the mvOU reference parameters $(\bm{A}, \bm{m})$ at each step.
+The same approach can be used with mvOU-OTFM, which we present in Algorithm \ref{alg:mvOU_OTFM_iterated} in the Appendix: we propose to apply Algorithm \ref{alg:mvOU_OTFM} as a subroutine, and solve a regularised linear regression problem to update the mvOU reference parameters $(\bm{A}, \bm{m})$ at each outer step.

 We use a similar setup to \cite{shen2024multi} and sample snapshots for $T = 10$ instants from the repressilator system.
 We show in Fig.~\ref{fig:figure4} the sampled data along with example trajectories.
 We run Algorithm \ref{alg:mvOU_OTFM_iterated} for 5 iterations and we compare in Fig.~\ref{fig:figure4}(b) the ground truth vector field to the SB vector field, both the fitted mvOU reference (at the final iterate of Alg.~\ref{alg:mvOU_OTFM_iterated}) and for a Brownian reference (as the first iterate of Alg.~\ref{alg:mvOU_OTFM_iterated} or equivalently the output of \cite{tong2023simulation}).
 As was found by \cite{shen2024multi, zhang2024joint}, iterated fitting of a global autonomous vector field for the reference process leverages multi-timepoint information and allows reconstruction of dynamics better adapted to the underlying system.